 How do you know you’re marrying the right person?

-Can being with the wrong person make you sick?
+Can be married the wrong person make you sick?

 What if you meet the right person at the wrong time?